osstotalsoft/generator-webapp-rocket/README.md

 In case the **.prettierrc** file is customized, the new settings will be used when re-running the generator.
 The only condition is to answer **no** when asked to overwrite this file.

+The default prettier config file can be found here: [.prettierrc](generators/app/templates/infrastructure/.prettierrc)

 ## Authentication
 By default, the application uses <b>Identity SaaS</b>.
 See [AxaGuilDEv/react-oidc](https://github.com/AxaGuilDEv/react-oidc).
 The authentication is executed using a secure token which will also contain information about the logged user like: user data and roles.